Bastardly/ognaf-core/readme.md

 # Oh God Not Another Framework (OGNAF)

-OGNAF is a tiny clientside library that builds on the KISS principle (Keep It Simple, Stupid).
+OGNAF is a tiny clientside library that aims to make it easier to used Web Components.
+Unlike nasty frameworks, it builds on the KISS principle (Keep It Simple, Stupid).

 # Why use OGNAF?
 OGNAF uses the bare-bone power of the modern browser - it just makes using it a little easier.